web-push-libs/web-push/README.md

 # Usage

+// TODO: Show how to generate VAPID Keys

+// TODO: Simplify to just send to single subscription and remove getUserPushSubscription().

 The common use case for this library is an application server using a GCM API key and VAPID keys.